Jeff Nesmith: 1998: Unnecessary Danger series

-While working in Spokane, Washington, fellow colleague, Russell Carollo, heard about a doctor in the military who had been accused of a crime, and subsequently, that military doctors do not need to be certified in the state where they practice.
-Jeff Nesmith, (already a part of Cox Enterprises, owners of the Dayton Daily News) joined with Carollo, and they began a year-long investigation into the military healthcare system, concerned that a standard that low, "would result in hurting a lot of people," and "attract doctors with problems practicing in a civilian system."
-Carollo, discovered his concerns were not unfounded.
+While working in Spokane, Washington, Nesmith and Russell Carollo heard about a doctor in the military who had been accused of a crime, and subsequently learned that military doctors were not required to be certified in the state where they practice.
+Nesmith (already a part of Cox Enterprises, owners of the Dayton Daily News), with Carollo, conducted a year-long investigation into the military healthcare system, concerned that such a low hiring standard "would result in hurting a lot of people," and "attract doctors with problems practicing in a civilian system."

-In the fall of 1997, the Dayton Daily News, published a series of seven stories, titled, "Unnecessary Danger," written by Nesmith and Carollo, reporting on flaws in the military's health care system and protections that specifically protected the military from lawsuits over medical malpractice such as the 1950 Feres doctrine and the 1943 Military Claims Act.
+In the fall of 1997, the Dayton Daily News published a series of seven stories titled "Unnecessary Danger" written by Nesmith and Carollo, reporting on flaws in the military's health care system and protections that specifically protected the military from lawsuits over medical malpractice such as the 1950 Feres doctrine and the 1943 Military Claims Act.

-The first article in the series explained, "Congress in 1986 passed a law prohibiting the release of any information about the quality of military doctors.
+The first article in the series explained: "Congress in 1986 passed a law prohibiting the release of any information about the quality of military doctors.
 Many states have similar laws, intended to encourage open discussions among doctors.
 But the military uses the federal law to protect the same types of information state medical boards release every day."
-During the year-long investigation, Carollo and Nesmith found 200 doctors that were "linked to incompetence and malpractice," including one doctor accused of malpractice 15 times over 14-years.
-The doctor had been installed as the hospital commander in Germany.
+During the year-long investigation, Carollo and Nesmith found 200 doctors that were "linked to incompetence and malpractice," including one doctor installed as a hospital commander in Germany who had been accused of malpractice 15 times over 14 years.

-The reports outlined how the military system failed to meet the same standards and safeguards enjoyed by the civilian population to include allowing military doctors to practice healthcare without state medical licences; these flaws sometimes led to injury and death.
+The reports outlined how the military system failed to meet the same standards and safeguards enjoyed by the civilian population; these flaws sometimes led to injury and death.
 The first article in the series was published on October 5, 1997.
 The series of stories is listed below.